invisible hit counter

 Newspapers: Write announcements for the local newspapers.

-Community flyers: Write flyers to be posted throughout the community.
+Community flyers: Write flyers and post throughout the community.

-Letters: Write letter to the Governor, Mayor, Superintendent of Prisons, and the Warden requesting permission and support.
+Letters: Write letter to the Governor, Mayor, etc.

-• Hilo 5 TV or Na Leo 'O Hawai'i public TV access station (letter to be composed)
+• Enrolling PBS, Hilo 5 TV or Na Leo 'O Hawai'i public TV access station

-Assistant co-facilitators will be trained in the use of a video camera, a computer video software mixer.
+Assistant Co-facilitators will be trained to use a video camera and a computer video software mixer.
 There will be three video cameras and a mixer.
-The assistant co-facilitator in charge of mixing will also be selecting which of the three camera shots is best suited for immediate, live transmission.
+The Assistant Co-facilitator in charge of mixing will also be selecting which of the three camera shots is best suited for immediate, live transmission.

-Assistant co-facilitators will also be trained in making arrangements to receive live telephone calls from viewers via cell phones.
+Assistant Co-facilitators will also be trained to receive live telephone calls from television viewers via cell phone.

 long